vercel/vercel/errors/now-next-no-serverless-pages-built.md

 npm install next --save
 ```

-2. Check the Node version used for the build step.
-This is a Vercel project setting.
-Using an old or incompatible Node version can cause the build step to fail with this error message.
+2. Check [Node.js Version](https://vercel.link/node-version) in your Project Settings.
+Using an old or incompatible version of Node.js can cause the Build Step to fail with this error message.

-4. Add the `now-build` script to your `package.json` [deprecated]
+3. Add the `now-build` script to your `package.json` [deprecated]

 ```json
 {